sunjingnjupt/PE-HL-PF/README.md

 # PE-HL-PF
- A Fast and Precise Contour-Based Heuristic Vehicle Pose Estimation with LIDAR
+ Dynamic Vehicular Pose Estimation  with Heuristic L-Shape Fitting and Grid-based Particle Filter
 ### The example vedio for the vehicle pose estimation can be found on the [Youtube](https://www.youtube.com/watch?v=FMX1Pya6qwg).
-This reposetary contains the implement detais abount the paper" A Fast and Precise Contour-Based Heuristic Vehicle Pose Estimation with LIDAR".
+This reposetary contains the implement detais abount the paper" Dynamic Vehicular Pose Estimation  with Heuristic L-Shape Fitting and Grid-based Particle Filter".
 ## Introduction